Jane Stevens, December 2017

 here for more information).

-The study concluded that the concept of poverty being used in SDC-Bangladesh successfully operationalizes both a common meaning of poverty and a theory of change.
+The study concluded that the concept of poverty being used in SDC Bangladesh successfully operationalises both a common meaning of poverty and a theory of change.
 Understandably however, not all partners had an equally strong or common grasp of poverty as a multidimensional and dynamic concept rooted in power relations.
 This collaborative study and the ensuing report helped improve the common understanding of what poverty is and how it fits into theories of change.
 The study's concept of poverty has three parts:

-Guidance Note is based on the study and provides information on how SDC Bangladesh conceptualizes, targets, monitors and measures poverty.
-The final version will be available here soon.
+The Briefing Note is based on the study and provides information on how SDC Bangladesh conceptualises, targets, monitors and measures poverty.

 What was the added value of IDS?